catberry/catberry/README.md

 blocks on page and refresh only changed blocks in browser
 * A click on link with `href` in bounds of Catberry application rebuilds page structure in browser without reloading of page
-* A click on link with `data-event` attribute or hash in `href` raises an event in your modules automatically.
+* A click on button or link with `data-event` attribute or hash in `href` raises an event in your modules automatically.
 Manual hash changing does the same thing.
 * Your application builds version of itself for browser using [browserify](http://browserify.org) (debug and release modes are supported)
 * All framework architecture is built using [Service Locator]